Aswathi289/PNEUNOMIA-DETECTION-USING-CNN/README.md

   generate a prediction indicating the likelihood of lung disease.
 # RESULTS
-- After training the model for 100 epochs, the model achieved a training loss of 0.0641 and a training accuracy of 0.01706 percent.
+- After training the model for 100 epochs, the model achieved a training loss of 0.0063 and a training accuracy of 99.90 percent.
-- The validation loss at the end of the training was 0.1224, with a validation accuracy of 99.517 percentage.
+- The validation loss at the end of the training was 0.0081, with a validation accuracy of 99.84 percentage.
-- After evaluating the model on the test dataset, it achieved a test loss of 0.0241 and test accuracy of 99.356 percentage.
+- After evaluating the model on the test dataset, it achieved a test loss of 0.0241 and test accuracy of 99.36 percentage.
 # CONCLUSION
-- The developed model demonstrated promising accuracy in classifying chest X-ray images of Pneumonia, Normal, Tuberculosis, and Covid using machine learning techniques, indicating its potential for accurate diagnosis of various chest conditions.
+- The developed model demonstrated promising accuracy in classifying chest X-ray images of Pneumonia, Normal, Tuberculosis, and Covid using Deep learning techniques, indicating its potential for accurate diagnosis of various chest conditions.
 - Convolutional neural networks (CNNs) proved effective in extracting relevant